 These Panko Crusted Chicken Breasts have a delicious French onion infused crunch on the outside, with the melty goodness of Swiss cheese and crisp bacon lying in wait to reward whomever should bite into it!

-Tip: Make a deep cut in the side of the breast a couple inches long and use your fingers to gently open a cavity inside the breast for the filling.
+Make a deep cut in the side of the breast a couple inches long and use your fingers to gently open a cavity inside the breast for the filling.
 Use toothpicks to hold the opening shut and prevent cheese from oozing out while baking.
-Placing bacon in last will help prevent cheese from seeping out as it melts.
+Placing bacon in last, kind of as a “door”, will help prevent cheese from seeping out as it melts.
 See photo below.

 Panko Crusted Chicken Breast Stuffed with Swiss and Bacon